state-hiu/hiu.state.gov/guides/_posts/0100-01-06-publishing-products.md

 ## Step 3: Upload Thumbnails

 Upload thumbnails to the hiu-thumbnail S3 bucket inside the products directory.
 That is `https://s3.amazonaws.com/hiu-thumbnails/products/`.
 Here are where all of the images are stored Upload a .jpg.
-It must be of any size 600px or greater, and has to have the same width as height. thumbnails of 600px, 300px, and 150px will automatically be created and saved inside the resized directory.
+It must be of any size 600px or greater, and has to have the same width as height.
+Thumbnails of 600px, 300px, and 150px will automatically be created and saved inside the resized directory.

 ## Step 4: Create Post